chris-short/devopsish.com/content/post/116/index.md

 +++

-Last week's attempt at full automation failed and pointed out a shortcoming or two.
-I hope that's all ironed out (time will tell).
+Last week's attempt at full automation failed and pointed out a shortcoming or two. ~~I hope that's all ironed out (time will tell).~~ It also highlights the need to think of always starting from a clean slate.
+My theory is, a cached version of the newsletter was stored on MailChimp.
+When I enabled the automation for web site to e-mail, MailChimp observed 115 as new and shipped it.
+Hopefully, you get this while I'm sleeping and everything works wonderfully.
+Ha!

 I was in Raleigh and Durham this week for several meetings and collaborative efforts.
 A HUGE thank you to everyone that attended the Triangle DevOps Meetup on Wednesday.
 Y'all showed up in crappy weather before the most anticipated [shoe blowouts](https://devopsish.com/116/zion-nike-shoe-fail.gif) of the year.
 Seriously though, thank you.
 I met some [great people from far away lands](https://twitter.com/cotufa82/status/1098580247853838336) and the discussion afterward was delightful.